Terminalcreeds/SSH-Ramdisk-tool/README.md

 I tried linux but unfortunately kernel64patcher uses a library that is only found in mac.
 So it doesn't work on linux.
 ```

+I'm still working on the ssh part so if anyone got any suggestions feel free to tell me!

 Compiling:
 ```c++
 g++ main.cc -o RamdiskMaker -std=c++11